The Best Acoustic Guitars for Travel

 The mistake that many players make is thinking a travel guitar is a luxury.
 Don’t think of it as buying a guitar only for traveling; think of it as another guitar to add to your arsenal that you can also travel with.
 Scaled-down acoustic guitars are affordable, and they make equally great companions in the studio and at home just like a full size guitar.

-For more tips on how to travel with a guitar, as well as advice on guitar maintenance and technique, like how to fix fret buzz, visit the Taylor blog.
+For more tips on how to travel with a guitar, as well as advice on guitar maintenance, like how to fix fret buzz, visit the Taylor blog.